JkGemma/SRSRewriter/README.md

 ### One File
 ```
-php path/to/script path/to/file.gml DimensionNumber EPSGref
+php path/to/script path/to/file.gml DimensionNumber EPSGReferential
 ```

 ### One Folder -> Recursive
 ```
-php path/to/script -r path/to/folder DimensionNumber EPSGref
+php path/to/script -r path/to/folder DimensionNumber EPSGReferential
 ```

 The GML base file will be modified with the new srsName node.